RimuTec/AspNetCore.SpaServices.Extensions/README.md

 - Visual Studio 2019 Community Edition, 16.4.5 or later.
 Other versions and editions may work, too, but weren't tested. ([Download](https://visualstudio.microsoft.com/downloads/))
 - Nodejs v12.13.1 or later.
 Other versions may work as well but were not tested. ([Download](https://nodejs.org/en/download/)).
 You can check which version you have by running the command ```node -v``` in a terminal.
 - npm v6.14.2 or later.
 Other versions may work as well but were not tested.
 This is installed as part of Nodejs.
 To check the version you have run command ```npm -v``` in a terminal.
 To update to the latest version run ```npm i -g npm``` in a terminal.

+The nuget package has been tested with the following target frameworks and using the npm packages listed in package.json in the sample applications in this repository.
+  - `netcoreapp3.1` (.NET Core 3.1.10)
+  - `net5.0` (.NET 5.0.1)

-- .NET Core 3.1.101 or later.
-Other versions may work, too, but weren't tested. ([Download](https://dotnet.microsoft.com/download/dotnet-core/3.1), however, this typically comes with Visual Studio 2019 already)
+Other target frameworks may work, too, but weren't tested.

+To download .NET Core 3.1 or .NET 5.0 visit [Microsoft's official web site](https://aka.ms/dotnet-download).
+If you are using Visual Studio 2019 version 16.8.3 or later, you typically have these target frameworks installed already.

 ## Acronyms